inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 When the parameter is set to "-25 -25" (in red) the two edges move closer to the center and the width of the column is uniformly reduced by half.

-When the parameter is set to "-75 0" (in blue) we do not touch the right side, but everything lookss as if the left side had been moved to the right to reduce the distance between the two rails to a quarter of the initial value.
+When the parameter is set to "-75 0" (in blue) we do not touch the right side, but everything looks as if the left side had been moved to the right to reduce the distance between the two rails to a quarter of the initial value.

 If we superimpose these three columns, we obtain a tricolor snake.

 ![tricolor](/assets/images/tutorials/multicolor_satin/tricolor_snake.png)

-**Note** It is possible to use pull compensation in mm and compensation in percentage on the same satin column.
+**Notice:** It is possible to use pull compensation in mm and compensation in percentage on the same satin column.
 Both parameters are asymmetrical.
 Both parameters accept negative values.
 {: .notice--info }

 ### General method for bicolor satin column